AJWS Global Justice Fellowship for Rabbinical and Graduate Students

 - The following list outlines the entire cost of the program:

-- Expenses covered by AJWS and the Nathan Cummings Foundation:
+- Expenses covered by AJWS and subsidized by our donors:

-- International flight, accommodations, food and activities during travel to the Thailand/Burma border
+- International flight, accommodations, food and activities during travel to Dominican Republic

 - Domestic flights, accommodations, food and activities for U.S.-based engagement events/trainings